php-http/documentation/discovery.rst

         protected $httpClient;

         /**
-         * @param HttpClient|null $httpClient Client to do HTTP requests, if not set, autodiscovery will be used to find a HTTP client.
+         * @param HttpClient|null $httpClient Client to do HTTP requests, if not set, auto discovery will be used to find a HTTP client.
          */
         public function __construct(HttpClient $httpClient = null)
         {